-Secure Shell (SSH) protocol is a security protocol that enables you to establish a remote session over a secured tunnel, also called a remote shell.
+Secure Shell (SSH) protocol is a network protocol that enables secure data communication between two computers over an insecure network.
 SSH accomplishes this by creating a transparent, encrypted channel between the local and remote devices.
 In addition to the remote shell, SSH provides secure file transfer between the local and remote devices.
-SSH is used for SCP file transfers.
-The Branch Gateway supports two concurrent SSH users.
+SSH is used for Secure Copy (SCP) file transfers.
+Branch Gateway supports two concurrent SSH users.

-Establishing an SSH session can be done by RSA authentication, or password authentication.
-To determine which of these ways is used on your Branch Gateway, enter show ip ssh.
+An SSH session can be established by RSA authentication or password authentication.
+To determine the means by which an SSH session has been established on your Branch Gateway, enter show ip ssh.